Love French Food

 Light brown pastry with almond slices on top and filled with creamy pastry cream on pink floral plate.

-Always remember you are not competing with Master Chefs - this is for your family and friends and if it is not perfect first time around it will still taste fabulous.
+Always remember you are not competing with Master Chefs - this is for your family and friends, and if it is not perfect the first time around, it will still taste fabulous.

 You will need a piping bag without a nozzle and a baking tray.